Jimako-e107-plugins/newsext/README.md

 ## TODO LIST in admin area

-1. Hide delete button from record options
+1. Hide delete button from record options (deleting is not possible, but button is displayed)
-2. Add event on delete news
+2. Add event on delete news (delete related record or add check for orphans)
-3. Not allow action create, removing from menu is not enough
+3. Not allow action create, removing from menu is not enough (core stuff)
-4. Batch support
+4. Batch support (what is beforeUpdate alternative for batch)

 ## TODO LIST in frontend area